NathanColosimo/inbox-concierge/README.md

 - Video of me doing it: https://supercut.video/share/sharpsenders/XMzjM8SCB_VZ-BnVcNHEYU
 - The load times can take long sometimes, that is because I purposely lowered batch size + rate limit because this is my test openrouter account with not that many credits, so rate limit is low.

+**IMPORTANT:**
+- Google oauth is currently in "test" mode, so I have to specify the google accounts allowed to oauth.
+Currently I have only allowed myself, and arman@tenex.co alex@tenex.co

+If you need a different email approved to verify, just let me know.

 Instructions:
 1. Go to https://inbox-concierge.vercel.app
 2. Sign in with google